jyotib652/keyValueStore-golang/README.md

 # keyValueStore-golang

 ## Implement a Key-Value Store
-In this problem, you'll implement an in-memory key/value store service similar to Redis.
+Here is the implementation of an in-memory key/value store service similar to Redis in Golang.
 For simplicity's sake, instead of dealing with IO you only need to implement this without persistance / values are lost if the service is terminated.